Peak Picking in 4D Spectrum with POKY

 💡 For large proteins with tens of thousands of peaks, it is recommended to delete them in two batches rather than all at once.

-This is how the final peak selection on the HC-C plane of the 4D NOESY should look.
+This is how the final peak selection on the HC-C plane of the 4D NOESY (overlaid on the 13C-HSQC for clarity) should look.

-Next, we will perform unaliasing/unfolding of peaks.
+Next, we will perform unaliasing/unfolding of peaks - if there are any.
 For more details, please read the respective article.

-Step X. Manual Refinement of 4D Peak List
+Step 7.
+Manual Refinement of 4D Peak List

-Next, we will manually inspect all the peaks and remove those that are not located in density regions—neither of the HC-C projection nor of the N-HN projection.
+Next, we will manually inspect all the 4D peaks and remove those that are not located in density regions—neither of the 13C-HSQC nor of the 15N-HSQC.

 You should now have two different views of the 4D spectrum: